MaxHalford/clavier/README.md

 ```

-The `cache` parameter determines whether the result should be cached for the next call.
+The `cache` parameter determines whether or not the result should be cached for the next call.

 ### Physical layout specification